Get insights.

 Open-ended questions are usually Quantitative and close-ended questions are usually Qualitative.
 As a survey creator, you should know when you want to choose open-ended questions and when to choose close-ended questions.

-Look at your open-ended or close-ended questions and ask yourself why you are using them.
+Look at each of your open-ended or close-ended questions and ask why you are using it.

-Let’s take an example of an open-ended question you asked, “What do you think of the ambiance of our restaurant?”.
-For this question, people would love to give feedback in their own words, and most times, you will get creative and out-of-the-box answers.
+Take an open-ended question like "What do you think of the ambiance of our restaurant?".
+People answer in their own words here, and you often get creative, unexpected feedback.

 - Higher